OxiSense/OxiSense/README.md

 # Oxisense

 Oxisense is a microcontroller-based wearable designed to measure the user’s heart rate and oxygen saturation (SpO2) in real time.
-The project is developed as part of the master-level course **Microcontroller (CM2036)**, which focuses on C-programming, embedded hardware design, and real-time data processing in microcontroller systems.
+The project was developed as part of the master-level course Microcontroller (CM2036), which focuses on C programming, embedded hardware design, and real-time data processing in microcontroller systems.

-The goal of Oxisense is to create a simple, portable, and reliable solution for monitoring vital signs in everyday life, during workouts, or as support for personal health tracking.
-As the project evolves, the team also plans to develop a companion mobile app to extend functionality and enable long-term data visualization.
+The goal of Oxisense was to create a simple, portable, and reliable solution for monitoring vital signs in everyday life, during workouts, or as support for personal health tracking.
+As part of the project, the team also explored the concept of a companion mobile app to extend functionality and enable long-term data visualization.

 ## Features